 * British Association of Social Workers.

-* Data from University of Nottingham graduates, 2017-2019.
-HESA Graduate Outcomes.
-Sample sizes vary.
+HESA Graduate Outcomes 2019/20 data published in 2022.
+The Graduate Outcomes % is derived using The Guardian University Guide methodology.
 The average annual salary is based on graduates working full-time within the UK.